Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Results

 \subsection{Influential factors on the publishing model}

-Table \ref{tab_correl} shows the Pearson correlation coefficient between the publishing model (if open access is equal to 1 otherwise 0) and features in Table \ref{tab:features}.
-We separated the data into two sets, set 1 for articles published in open access or closed access journals (non-hybrid journals) and set 2 for the articles in hybrid journals.
+First, we conducted a correlation analysis to find the associations between OA publishing and features.
+Table \ref{tab_correl} shows the correlation coefficient between the publishing model (if open access is equal to 1 otherwise 0) and features in Table \ref{tab:features}.
+We separated the data into two sets, set 1 for articles published in OA or CA journals (non-hybrid journals) and set 2 for articles in hybrid journals.
 Set 1 reveals the association of discount and waiver policies with OA publishing, while optional OA publishing for hybrid journals in set 2 displays more author-specific factors related to OA publishing.
-The values of the correlation coefficient for \textit{field} indicate that among scientific fields, those authors having an article with a multidisciplinary subject are more likely to choose a gold OA.
-It agrees with the result of the study by \cite{liu2018open}.
-The possible reasons for the high participation in OA publishing in this field are more support from different scientific communities and the availability of more multidisciplinary OA-mega-journals.
-The high negative correlation between Physical Sciences means that authors in this field publish their articles more in CA journals.
-The weak negative correlation with \textit{gender} demonstrates that the tendency toward gold OA publishing for women is slightly more than for men which disagrees with previous findings \citep{zhu2017support,olejniczak2020s}.
-As we observed the lowest proportion of OA publishing for countries with lower-middle income level in Figure \ref{fig:publishing_model_articles} (a), the negative correlation for \textit{discount$\_$eligible} (also positive value for \textit{waiver$\_$eligible}) in Table \ref{tab_correl} points out that the discount policies are insufficient to motivate the authors from these countries for gold OA publishing.
+The weak negative correlation with \textit{gender} demonstrates that the tendency toward gold OA publishing for women is slightly more than for men, which disagrees with previous findings \citep{zhu2017support,olejniczak2020s}.
+As we observed the lowest proportion of OA publishing for countries with a lower-middle-income level in Figure \ref{fig:publishing_model_articles}, the negative correlation for \textit{discount$\_$eligible} (also positive value for \textit{waiver$\_$eligible}) in Table \ref{tab_correl} points out that the discount policies are insufficient to motivate the authors from these countries for gold OA publishing.
+Table \ref{tab_regression} displays the relationship between the publishing model and features in Table \ref{tab_correl} by considering all features in multivariate logistic regression.
+The results confirm the negative/ positive correlation calculated in correlation analysis, except the positive correlation between \textit{discount$\_$eligible} and the publishing model is inconsistent with the result in the correlation coefficient.
+The highest Odds Ratios for Social Sciences among fields in Table \ref{tab_regression} reveal the highest proportion of OA publishing in this field.
+This field has experienced a dramatic growth of OA journals since 2009 \cite{liu2018open}.
+The strong positive correlation between \textit{journal$\_$ranking} and the publishing model for the first set suggests that the journal's rank is the dominant factor in choosing a gold OA journal to publish.
+Therefore, we estimate the publishing model for articles in set 2 (hybrid journals) to discover other feature categories rather than journal-speciﬁc factors inﬂuencing the authors' decision for an OA option.
+Moreover, the optional choice of the OA model in hybrid journals better reveals characteristics leading to the OA model.